Abhiraman-Bose-test/School-Management/README.md

 DB_NAME=schools
 ```

-Then restart the server.
+For Railway, check that your variables are mapped from the MySQL service.

-### 2. Unknown database
+### Unknown database

-This means the `schools` database was not created.
+This means the database does not exist locally.

 Run: